-Soaring Prices Means Truck Maintenance is More Essential in 2022
+Soaring Prices Means Truck Maintenance is More Essential

 The heavy-duty truck market has been upended due to the COVID-19 pandemic.
 Both new and used truck prices have been affected and continue to soar to record highs.
 Therefore, truck maintenance of existing equipment is now more important than ever before.